 What is C.W.
 Smith Hall like?

 C.W.
-Smith Hall is a three-story building in a slight-V shape.
-The first floor has a spacious lounge furnished with ping-pong and pool tables.
-The second floor has a large laundry facility and a Resident Director apartment.
-The third floor has another large lounge with a beautiful view of the valley and it also has the second Resident Director apartment.
+Smith Hall is a three-story building at the top of the hill above the rest of the dorms.
+The first floor has a spacious lounge furnished with couches, vending machines, an ice machine, a kitchenette, ping-pong, and pool tables.
+The second floor has a small lounge, a large laundry facility, and the men’s Resident Director apartment.
+The third floor is home to the women’s Resident Director apartment and has another large lounge, which is an ideal study space, with a beautiful view of the valley.

-The dorm is divided into six wings, three women’s wings on the west side of the building, and three men’s wings on the east side separated by lounges.
-Each wing has a large central shower and restroom area and 13-14 rooms.
+The dorm is divided into six wings, three women’s wings on the west side of the building, and three men’s wings on the east side separated by common areas.
+Each wing has a large central shower and restroom area and 13 or 14 rooms.
 Each room is fully furnished for two students including beds, built-in shelving, drawers, closet space, desks, and an individual heater/air-conditioner unit.
 The wings are normally referred to as “first,” “second,” or “third floor.”
 Because of its relatively recent construction, C.W.
 Smith is the only dorm with an elevator and is fully ADA-compliant.

-Black and White Party: CDub’s end-of-the-year party which features exclusively black-and-white design.
-It gives the dorm time to recognize and hand out awards for outstanding students, both academically and comedically, while enjoying food and semi-formal wear.
+Black and White Party: Not all endings have to be lame.
+C-dub’s end-of-the-year party makes for a great opportunity to have a fun time with your dormmates at a beautiful venue and take great pictures.
+This party features exclusively black-and-white designs and outfits.
+It gives the dorm time to recognize and hand out awards for outstanding students, mostly comedically, while enjoying food and semi-formal wear.